-- To provide a structure for continuous improvement and achievement at all key stages and the results to demonstrate year on year improvements.
-With post COVID focus to be on the improvement of reading across all age groups - To continue to develop the wellbeing on offer for our pupils and expand even further to support staff and families - To continue to strengthen the Trust board with educational expertise - To seek opportunities for growth which may involve growing deeper into the local community by placing the academies as civic institutions - To deploy resources to move make rapid progress with the Trust's 'Building Forward Together' plan which supports families and focusses on improving school readiness - To review the capital spend across the Trust to ensure high quality learning spaces for all - To identify professional development opportunities through the apprenticeship levy to upskill the existing workforce and make effective use of levy contributions - To explore 'pooling' for GAG funding - To continue to develop the central services offer
+- To provide a structure for continuous improvement and achievement at all key stages and the results to demonstrate year on year improvements. - To continue to develop the wellbeing on offer for our pupils and expand even further to support staff and families - To continue to strengthen the Trust board to ensure breadth of skills and no gaps in skill set. - To seek opportunities for growth - To review the capital spend across the Trust to ensure high quality learning spaces for all - To identify professional development opportunities through the apprenticeship levy to upskill the existing workforce and make effective use of levy contributions. - To develop the career pathways for all across the Trust - To continue to develop the central services offer in readiness for growth